jocwli/Chi-Square-Distributions/README.md

 ## Background
 ### When should we use Chi-square distributions for modeling?
 1. Chi-square distributions most commonly is used in hypothesis testing:
-  - Test goodness of fit
+  - Test goodness of fit: tests whether observed frequency fits expected frequency distribution that is based on theoretical/ known probability of each outcome
-  - Test independence
+  - Test independence:
   - Determines critical regions and confidence intervals
 2. Chi-square distributions can find probabilities (similar to Gamma distributions)
   - For example...